-But if you’re thinking replacing some dishes is nothing compared to the decluttering you need to do, you totally need The 5 Day Clutter Shakedown, which is free for anyone who pre-orders my next book (Decluttering at the Speed of Life) and fills out the form to claim the pre-order bonuses.
+But if you’re thinking replacing some dishes is nothing compared to the decluttering you need to do, you totally need The 5 Day Clutter Shakedown, which is now available.
+My next book Decluttering at the Speed of Life is also available, wherever books are sold!

 You can get started decluttering now!
 In The 5 Day Clutter Shakedown, I talk you through decluttering an overwhelming mess.
 ANY overwhelming mess.
 And you don’t even need 5 whole days.
 You can make progress in just five minutes.

-If you don’t see the video at the top of the post, click here to watch it on YouTube.
+If you don’t see the video at the top of the post, click here to watch it on YouTube.--Nony